BlueWinds/WarTechIIC/README.md

 3) A weight is assigned to each defender, the sum of two factors.
     1) `targetChancePerBorderWorld` is multiplied by the number of border worlds between the attacker and this faction.
 A border world is considered any world you can reach in a single jump from one of the attacker's planets.
 If there are no border worlds, the faction is discarded as a potential defender.
     2) The `baseTargetChance` is added in.
+4) Each defender's weight is multiplied by the value in `targetChoiceMultiplier[attacker][defender]`, if any.
+For example: `targetChoiceMultiplier: {ClanJadeFalcon: {ClanGhostBear: 10}}` makes the Falcons 10x as likely to attack the Bears as they would normally be.

 With the weight for each potential defender figured out, one is selected at random.